Special LAST-MINUTE deals with up to 40% OFF! Browse through the charter selection

-Shipwrecks of the Adriatic
+Shipwrecks of the Adriatic Sea in Croatia

-Shipwrecks of the Adriatic Blog
+Shipwrecks of the Adriatic Sea in Croatia BLOG

-We can safely say that the traffic all across the Adriatic Sea was dense since oldest times.
+We can safely say that the traffic all across the Adriatic Sea was dense since the oldest times.
 This meant that there were also some ships which unfortunately haven't reached their destination or other safe port.
-Instead of happily reaching their destinations they have hit the bottoms.
+Instead of happily reaching their destinations they have hit the bottom.
 For some, the shipwreck happened because of bad weather, not being familiar with the area (shallow waters, rocks or similar) and some were the victims of war events.

 Today, they intrigue divers, photographers, archaeologists, recorders, history lovers etc. There is something magical in their silence, in knowing that the time stopped there, unexpectedly.

-And while some were rich with historically important items and are protected - like cargo chip near the island of Gnalić, the others were not so interesting at the time, but they are all nowadays giving a home to different fish species, seaweed and corals.
+And while some were rich with historically important items and are protected - like cargo chips near the island of Gnalić, the others were not so interesting at the time, but they are all nowadays giving a home to different fish species, seaweed and corals.
 And the scenery is amazing!

 Of course, diving into shipwrecks requires skill and experience in the underwater surrounding, which is why we recommend hiring a professional scuba escort.
 And you can find one in every larger settlement along the Croatian coast.

-Let see what the best diving spots are to explore some of the shipwrecks of the Adriatic.
+Let's see what the best diving spots are to explore some of the shipwrecks of the Adriatic.

-Istria
+Shipwrecks in Istria

 baron_Gautsch_blog.jpg